Showing 1 - of results

-The chow mein sandwich, a specialty of drive-ins and cafes on the south coast of Massachusetts and Rhode Island east of Narragansett Bay, exists because Frederick Wong started the Oriental Chow Mein Company in 1936.
-Genuine chow mein sandwiches are built with noodles the family makes at the old building in Fall River.
-These noodles are crunchy, not soft as in chow mein elsewhere; and traditional chow mein sandwiches are meatless: simply noodles topped with sauced sprouts all on a plate along with a hamburger bun.
-Assuming you do not have access to Oriental Chow Mein Co. noodles, marketed locally with the brand name Hoo-Me, the following recipe includes directions for frying your own.
+The chow mein sandwich, a strange specialty of drive-ins, diners, and cafes on the south coast of Massachusetts and Rhode Island east of Narragansett Bay, exists because Frederick Wong started the Oriental Chow Mein Company in 1936.
+Wong’s noodles are crunchy, not soft as in chow mein elsewhere; and traditional chow mein sandwiches are meatless: simply noodles topped with sauced sprouts all on a plate along with a hamburger bun.
+For those more familiar with typical Chinese-American chow mein, the concept is a little weird.
+It takes a seasoned expert to actually pick one up like a normal sandwich; and while a bun floating in chow mein at first seems anomalous, an eater soon discovers that it is a mighty handy tool for mopping up the last of the gravy from the plate.